Meet the heart of playful families:

 The most valuable tool in our parenting toolbox is our connection with our child.

 We recognise that perfection is a unicorn (aka it doesn’t exist) and strive for connection with our children - and ourselves - instead.
-Instead of trying to be 'perfect', we reflect on the question: 'how would we respond if our goal was connection?'

 We may not love all of their behaviour, but we love who they are, no matter what.
 When we distinguish their behaviour from their worth, we give them a safe space to blossom into the authentic version of themselves.
 They will learn they are enough exactly as they are.

 Development should never be hurried for the sake of expectations, convenience OR competition.

 We lean in and honour the embedded timeline within our child.
 We observe what he or she can do, what they are naturally drawn to and what they are good at rather than focus on what they can’t do (yet).

 We're not here to pigeon hole parenting approaches.
 We don't believe in a 'one size fits all'.
 We're here to help you find what works FOR YOU.
 When you draw on a repertoire of tools, strategies and resources that help your family become their best.